 In your class work, Biographies will be simple (and usually quite short) essays about someone else's life.
 An autobiography on the other hand, is a story (or essay) about your own personal life.
 As this section is about Biographies, you must keep yourself out of the essay altogether.
-How to Write a Biography

-Homework Center: How to Write a Biography A biography is a written account of the series of events that make up a person's life.
+Biography - How to Write an Interesting Biography.
+A biography is a written account of the series of events that make up a person's life.

 Biographies can be just a few sentences long, or they can fill an entire book—or two.
 Very short biographies tell the basic facts of someone's life and importance.
 Longer biographies include that basic information of course, with a lot more detail, but they also tell a good story.
 Biographies analyze and interpret the events in a person's life.
 They try to find connections, explain the meaning of unexpected actions or mysteries, and make arguments about the significance of the person's accomplishments or life activities.

 Where to start?
 The journey usually starts with a blank piece of paper and a few scattered ideas in your head.
 Here's my first tip: That blank sheet of paper is your worst enemy, and will continue to be so until you take the first tentative steps to write your speech.
 But wait!
 Don't start writing just yet.